 Today Phil was joined by Ryan Flynn, Executive Director of the New Mexico Oil and Gas Association (NMOGA).
 Ryan tells Phil how he got into the oil and gas industry and what led him to his role as the Executive Director of the organization.
 They discuss how the association approaches out of the box thinking, why they put an emphasis on being humble and the obstacles they’re facing going into 2021.
 Ryan also shares how political policies will affect the industry and the overall impact this will have on the environment.

 Here are some of the things you can look forward to in this episode:

-4:10 How the pandemic has affected the flow of natural gas in WV
+- How the pandemic has affected the industry in New Mexico

 About SherWare, Inc.